WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/student-clinical-dashboards.md

 # Clinical Dashboards Student Internship Project

 WEHI is currently looking at how to take clinical data from databases and create visualisations and dashboards to help administrators and clinicians explore the data.
+You can read the [background information and project presentations by former students.](https://figshare.com/projects/Clinical_Dashboards/163360)

 Supervisors: Rowland Mosbergen, Ashley Ng, Siavash Foroughi

 The Research Data Engineer Intern role will:
 - help create or gather synthetic datasets to allow for open collaboration,